wjakob/nanobind/docs/api_core.rst

    to convert the object to C++.
 It may be more efficient to just perform the conversion using :cpp:func:`cast` and catch potential raised exceptions.

+.. cpp:function:: isinstance(handle inst, handle cls)

+   Checks if the Python object `inst` is an instance of the Python type `cls`.

 .. cpp:function:: template <typename T> handle type() noexcept

    Returns the Python type object associated with the C++ type `T`.
 When the